RedisLabs/redislabs-docs/content/rs/concepts/data-access/consistency-durability.md

 With the WAIT command, applications can have a guarantee that even under a node failure or node restart, an acknowledged write is recorded.

-Please see the WAIT command for details on the new durability and consistency options.
+See the WAIT command for details on the new durability and consistency options.